WGFY

-WGFY (1480 kHz) is a commercial AM radio station in Charlotte, North Carolina.
-The station is owned by the Charlotte Advent Media Corporation and it broadcasts a Christian talk and teaching radio format as a network affiliate of LifeTalk Radio.
-WGFY carries hourly newscasts from the Salem Radio Network (SRN News).
+WGFY (1480 AM) is a commercial radio station in Charlotte, North Carolina, United States.
+The station is owned by the Charlotte Advent Media Corporation and it broadcasts a Christian format as an affiliate of LifeTalk Radio.

 On May 25, 2016, WGFY was granted a Federal Communications Commission construction permit to increase daytime power to 12,000 watts.
-At night, it reduces power to 5,000 watts to avoid interfering with other stations on 1480 AM.
-WGFY uses a directional antenna at all times.

 History

 On January 18, 1955, the station signed on with the call sign WWOK.
 Initially a daytime only operation with 1,000 watts, the station added a directional antenna system and nighttime operation in the late 1950s.
-The station was Charlotte's Mutual Broadcasting System network affiliate, and played middle of the road music.
+The station was Charlotte's Mutual Broadcasting System affiliate, and played middle of the road music.

 On March 27, 1964, Blackburn and Co. reported the sale of WWOK by Tarlow Associates of Boston to WWOK Inc. for $400,000.
 No changes were planned according to general manager Herb Berg.
 At the time, the station was located at 215 Greystone Road.
 In early 1965 Wells H. Barnette replaced Berg, who was promoted to commercial manager, and WWOK began operating 24 hours a day.

 On August 30, 1965, WWOK switched from "good" music to country music.
 In 1969, the station was purchased by Mission Broadcasting of San Antonio, Texas, an early ancestor of Clear Channel Communications.
 Around this same time, Mission also purchased Miami R&B station WAME ("The Whammy in Miami").
 The company flipped the call letters on its two acquisitions, sending WWOK to Florida and bringing WAME to Charlotte.

 WAME was part of a "new breed" of country and western stations "presenting it in a more sophisticated manner".
 The style of "Easy Ed" Robinson, for example, was more like that of big-city stations playing easy listening, described as "polished, metropolitan".
 One reason was that he was from New York City, not the South.
 In addition to the afternoon shift, he recorded commercials and reviewed music.
 Morning host T. Tommy Stone portrayed different characters during the week, including cleaning lady Mrs. Wheately, seven-year-old Martha Godfrey and Andy Sweet with the pigeon report.
 He just played music on Saturdays.
 Other popular DJs in WAME's country music days included Ed Galloway, "Large" Larry English, Bill Alexander, John Sutton and Bob Brandon.
 On June 18, 1973, Bob Quay of WWVA (AM) became the new morning host, replacing Robinson, who moved to afternoons and also served as program manager, while Rich Jones returned to evenings and John Lyon returned to Charlotte from WWOK to do the overnight slot.
 The phrases "Whammy" and "Top Dog in Charlotte Country" were used extensively to promote the station in those days.